A-Dehbashi/A-Dehbashi/README.md

 ### ✔️ About

-A skilled mobile developer who has been in the industry for several years.
-Committed to what he does and always ensures that the product release is of a suitable and targeted quality.
-His hobbies include working out and watching knowledgeable topics.
+Mobile developer with diverse skills and several years of experience in the industry.
+Committed to providing creative solutions and quality products that meet user’s needs and business goals.
+Interested in continuous learning, exercise, and pursuing scientific and educational content.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------